codeforamerica/workforwardnola/docs/career_assessment_how_to.md

 The numbers in the `traits` column correspond to the `id` column in the traits spreadsheet tab.
 To add or remove a trait from a career, add or remove the corrsponding `id` number from the `traits` column (make sure they are comma-separated).
 See below for adding an entirely new trait to the spreadsheet.

 #### Starting from scratch
 If you're setting up a new copy of this site, use this google spreadsheet template: https://drive.google.com/previewtemplate?id=1vgqsoXLJ9FSDZamGv-SzDX_xCV3wHY0Lh142nhuZDQI&mode=public.

 After filling in the info, go to 'File' > 'Publish to Web' and publish it as a web page.
 Make sure "Automatically republish when changes are made" is checked at the bottom.
 Save the link!
 You can also get the link again by opening the "Publish to Web" dialog again.

 ### Updating career info
 To update the information about a career: edit your spreadsheet, then go to the ["manage" page](http://workforwardnola.com/manage) & enter the username and password.
 Enter the PUBLIC link to the spreadsheet (it ends in `/pubhtml`) (Like https://docs.google.com/spreadsheets/d/1lMeZZ_vu-xIVKLgo7obKlF0X4iJ3oHkLKl8uIrPsSt8/pubhtml), wait for the link to be validated, then click "Update content".
+If an error message appears, double check the content format.
+When the content updates successfully, there will be a message indicating how many careers and traits were updated.
+You're done!

 ### Adding new career
 Add a new row to the google spreadsheet.
 The columns `name`, `sector`, and `experienced_wage` are required.
 The `traits` column is required to have the new career be included in assessment results.
-After filling in the new row in the spreadsheet, follow the instructions above to load the new information.
+After filling in the new row in the spreadsheet, follow the instructions for the 'Updating Career info' step above to load and publish the new information.

 ## Adding new trait
 Adding a new trait to the assessment cannot be done without additional coding work.